A Comprehensive Guide to Voting in the 2020 Election

 It’s safe to say there’s a lot going on in the world right now.
-There is a nationwide call to action to end police brutality, increased demand for greater transparency about white privilege and the racism that still exists in our systems, and an ongoing fight for LGBTQ rights.
+There is a nationwide call to action to end police brutality, increased demand for greater transparency about white privilege and the racism that still exists in our systems, and protests against assigning a new Supreme Court justice until after the presidential inauguration in 2021.
 Oh, and we’re still dealing with the coronavirus (COVID-19) pandemic.
 Some people are calling this time a revolution, others are simply saying it’s time for a change.
-But understanding how to vote is key in being able to enact change—and no, we’re not just talking about the president.
+But understanding how to vote is key in being able to enact change—and no, we’re not just talking about voting for the president.

-These issues and many others stem from a local level and make their way up to higher government officials that we also have the ability to vote for.
-FYI: Voting in primary elections is just as important as voting in the presidential election.
-And the good news is, it really isn’t that hard to do.
+These issues and many others stem from the local level and make their way up to higher government officials that we also have the ability to vote for.
+And with the general election right around the corner, the good news is it really isn’t that hard to help make a difference.

 Am I registered to vote?